bfansports/CloudTranscode/README.md

    - **Video to Thumbnails transcoding**: Snapshot at certain time in video or intervals snapshot every N seconds.
    - **Watermark integration in video**: Take image IN and position a watermark on top of the video.
 Custom position and transparency.

+More FFMpeg options will be supported.
+The help of the community is welcome to implement other type of transcoding as well.
+(Audio, Image, etc)

 # How to use CT ?

-Cloud Transcode relies on the Cloud Processing Engine (CPE) project which allows processing at scale.
-Using CPE you can execute workflows (chain of tasks) in a distributed way and at scale locally or in the Cloud.
+Cloud Transcode is a set of "activities" that can be executed by the Cloud Processing Engine (CPE) project which allows processing at scale.
+Using CPE you can execute workflows (chain of tasks) in a distributed way and execute tasks at scale, locally or in the Cloud.
 Your workers (machines running your tasks) only need an Internet connection to access the AWS services.

-CPE allow any type of batch processing at scale and relies on two AWS services:

-   - SWF: Simple Workflow
+CPE allows the execution of arbitrary workflow that you define yourself.
+Any type of batch processing that needs to span over several workers can fit in CPE.

+CPE uses the following AWS services:

+   - SWF: Simple Workflow.
+Define your own workflow and let SWF track its progress and initiate tasks.
-   - SQS: Simple Queue Messaging
+   - SQS: Simple Queue Messaging.
+HAve your client application communicate with the CPE stack simply through SQS messages.

 **You need to clone the CPE project to get going with Cloud Transcode.**

-So head to the project page and see what you can do with CPE: https://github.com/sportarchive/CloudProcessingEngine
+So head to the CPE project page, clone it and discover what you can do with CPE: https://github.com/sportarchive/CloudProcessingEngine

 The CPE detailed documentation is here: http://sportarchive.github.io/CloudProcessingEngine/

 ## CT Documentation

-To understand all about Cloud Transcode and the transcoding activities, head to the detailed documentation here: http://sportarchive.github.io/CloudTranscode/
+To understand all about Cloud Transcode and the transcoding activities, head to the CT detailed documentation here: http://sportarchive.github.io/CloudTranscode/

+We explain how to create transcoding jobs and all available transcoding options.

 # Contributing